 As well as reviewing the past VAT treatment of electronic search fees, we would suggest that law firms also review the VAT treatment of other types of recharges which they treat as disbursements, to ensure that the VAT rules are being correctly applied.

 Our VAT team will be happy to advise on the specific circumstances of your firm.
-If you require any further information on any of the issues raised above, please contact Sarah Barron below or your usual Menzies contact.
+If you require any further information on VAT on property searches or any of the issues raised above, please contact Sarah Barron below or your usual Menzies contact.